RobTillaart/MCP3424/README.md

 The effective resolution also depends on the gain set.
 In theory with a gain of 8 the LSB of the 18 bit resolution represents 1/8 of 15.625 µV == 1.95 µV.
 If this is feasible in practice is to be seen.

 ### I2C Address

-The MCP3421 has a fixed address 0x68, one can order different addresses at factory (how?).
+The MCP3421 and MCP3426 have a fixed address 0x68, one can order different addresses at the factory (how?).

-TODO Table of addresses?

-Max speed ?
-400 KHz.
+The other devices have two address pins to set 8 addresses.
+The trick is to leave address pins floating.
+See datasheet table 5.3 for details.

+### I2C Speed

+The MCP342x devices support 100 KHz, 400 KHz and 3.4 MHz.
+The latter is not (yet) supported by the library.
+The sketch **MCP3424_performance.ino** can be used to get some insight in the performance.
+It will check up to 800 kHz.

+TODO verify with hardware.

 ### I2C multiplexing